sdil/personal-blog/content/learning/index.md

 I'm working as a full-time SWE

-- *Taught myself basic.
-Learned the basics of message brokering & how asynchronous, microservice system works.
+- *Taught myself basics of message brokering & how asynchronous, microservice system works.
 It radically changed my views on how scalable systems are built.
 - Taught myself DevOps tools like Puppet, Grafana, Netdata, etc.
 - Other techs I taught myself: InfluxDB, Nginx Lua, MongoDB, etc.